Anveshnaaa/MarketMind/README.md

 docker-compose up -d

 # 4. Wait about 60 seconds for everything to initialize
-# Grab a coffee ☕ - the cluster needs time to elect leaders

 ```

 ### Step 3: Verify Everything Works